openforcefield/openforcefield.org/content/force-fields/force-fields/_index.md

 ## Sage ##
 ![Sage](img/noun_sage.svg)

 Sage (OpenFF 2.y.z) is the codename for the second generation of the small molecule force fields released by the Open Force Field Initiative.
-This line of force field release contains our first set of retrained Lennard-Jones parameters in addition to continued improvements to the valence parameters.
+This line of force field release contains our first set of retrained van der Waals parameters in addition to continued improvements to the valence parameters.
 All scripts, inputs and the results generated as part of the training the Sage line of OpenFF force fields can be found in the linked GitHub repositories.

 {{< br >}}{{< br >}}
 ### openff 2.3.0 ###

 #### Release date: January 12, 2026

 Sage 2.3.0 is the first OpenFF force field to use the AshGC neural network charge model to assign charges.
-Both vdW parameter values and valence parameter values have been re-fit.
+Both van der Waals parameter values and valence parameter values have been re-fit.
 Compared to 2.2.1, it splits torsions so that a single torsional parameter only covers a central bond with a single multiplicity.
 It also adds some bond and angle parameters to fix targeted chemistries.

 Find more details in the [release notes](https://github.com/openforcefield/openff-forcefields/releases/tag/2026.01.0).